Velusamy-prv/hello24-order-on-chat-apps/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add Whatsapp chat button and Recover your lost revenue by sending automatic cart abandonment messages using WhatsApp Official API.
-Send order & shipment notification on WhatsApp.
+Gain 5X more revenue by Abandoned cart recovery, Add Chat Button, Marketing automation, Resell/Upsell/Cross-sell using Whatsapp API

 == Description ==
 We are a conversational commerce platform that can help online brands to engage customers on WhatsApp.
 We have sophisticated customer journeys that help you get better marketing ROI and higher sales.